Spring of Bosnia

 A post shared by Simović Igor Photography (@simovic.igor) on

-Boračko Lake, with its beauty and pure clear green color, rarely leaves anyone indifferent, and it is visited by both locals and tourists from various continents.
+Boračko Lake rarely leaves anyone indifferent with its beauty and pure crystal green color, and it is visited by both locals and tourists from various continents.

-Boračko Lake is an ideal destination for families and holidays in a natural environment, and also has a camp where you can enjoy in your RV.
+Boračko Lake represents an ideal destination for families and relaxation in a natural environment, and it also has a campsite where you can enjoy with a camping house.

-On the lake, there is also the option of renting wooden bungalows and apartments.
+At the lake, there is also the possibility of renting wooden bungalows and apartments.

 View this post on Instagram